-All primary (groups 1-7) classrooms are equipped with iPads at the AICS.
-In addition, the upper primary (groups 4-7) also have access to shared Macbook trolleys per year level per campus.
 In secondary, students are issued a Macbook Air on loan from the school.
-These devices are suitable for IB MYP external assessments.
+These devices are suitable for IB MYP external assess-ments.
 Secondary students are encouraged, but not obligated, to participate in the Macbook loan offer from the AICS.
-Students who wish to use their own personal laptop/device must ensure it has at least a 10-inch screen.

-an adequate sized keyboard, Wi-Fi internet connection, current security software and a charging adapter.
+Students who wish to use their own personal laptop/device must ensure it has at least a 10-inch screen, an adequate sized keyboard, Wi-Fi internet connection, current security software and a charging adapter.
 We have no restrictions on brands of software.
 The AICS is a Google Apps for Education School, which includes a suite of tools (word processing, spreadsheet and presentation) for students accessible via any web browser.